WCLU (AM): FM translator

+Ownership change and consolidation with WCDS

-In August 2024, it was announced that Seven Mountains Media had closed a $450,000 deal to buy this station and WLLI (102.3 FM) from Royse Radio.
-Two months later in October 2024, Seven Mountains announced that they and Commonwealth Broadcasting agreed to swap stations, including this one.
+In August 2024, it was announced that Seven Mountains Media had closed a $450,000 deal to buy this station and WLLI (102.3 FM, now WBGN) from Royse Radio.
+Two months later in October 2024, Seven Mountains announced that they and Commonwealth Broadcasting agreed to swap stations, including WCLU.

-On November 1, 2024, WCLU began simulcasting its programming over WCDS (AM 1230) and it's FM translator W284DH (FM 104.7).
+On November 1, 2024, WCLU began simulcasting its programming over WCDS (AM 1230) and its FM translator W284DH (FM 104.7).

 Programming format

 The station's current oldies format is also accompanied with local talk radio programming, including local newscasts, and local sports coverage.
-Top-of-hour national newscasts alternate between affiliations with CBS Radio News and ABC News Radio.
-News updates from the Kentucky News Network are also provided by the station.
+Top-of-hour national newscasts are from ABC News Radio.
+The station also airs state news updates provided by the Kentucky News Network.

 Sports programming

 WCLU is also home to sports games of the Glasgow High School football and basketball teams.
-In the 1960s and parts of the 1970s, the station also aired radio coverage of football and basketball games of the Kentucky Wildcats and the WKU Hilltoppers, as well select games of Major League Baseball's Cincinnati Reds, which were shared with WGGC.
+In the 1960s and parts of the 1970s, the station also aired radio coverage of football and basketball games of the Kentucky Wildcats and the WKU Hilltoppers, as well select games of Major League Baseball's Cincinnati Reds; the Kentucky games and Reds games were originally shared with WGGC.